soubhagyasethy/my_portfolio/README.md

 Welcome to my portfolio.

+This is a simple portfolio website using basic HTML and CSS.
 Every day I'm learning things and keep updating my portfolio and adding new features to it.

 For now, I know: